PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 #### "Stopwatch" app in JavaScript for node.js

-This little demo app doesn't implement a real stopwatch here since no genuine computations going on, but a timeout of 1,000 milliseconds.
+This little demo app doesn't implement a real stopwatch since no genuine computations are going on, but a timeout of 1,000 milliseconds.

 ```
 //> using scala 3.6.4
 import scala.scalajs.js.timers
 import scala.scalajs.js.Date

 object stopwatch_in_JavaScript {
   def main(args: Array[String]): Unit = {
     println("Welcome to a test of some imported scala.scalajs.js methods:")